deno-library/compress/README.md

 await gzip.uncompress("./deno.txt.gz", "./deno.txt");
 ```

-gzip or gunzip string, this is a pure JavaScript implementation.
+gzip or gunzip
+This is a pure TypeScript implementation.
 > If you want to run fast, you may need https://github.com/hazae41/denoflate
 ```ts
 import { gzip, gunzip } from "https://deno.land/x/compress@v0.1.0/mod.ts";